QuinteroJoxge/SQL/README.md

-# JORGE QUINTERO'S SQL PORTFOLIO
+# Jorge Quintero - SQL Portfolio

-THIS REPOSITORY CONTAINS SQL THAT I HAVE WRITTEN.
+This Repository Holds SQL I Have Written.
-LOOK AROUND AND REACH OUT VIA EMAIL IF YOU HAVE ANY QUESTIONS.
+Look Around And Reach Out If You Have Any Questions.